ocissor/Video-Engagement-Analysis/README.md

 # Video-Engagement-Analysis
+With the spirit of reproducible research, this repository contains codes required to produce the results in the manuscript.
+Please cite the above paper if you intent to use whole/part of the code.
+This code is only for academic and research purposes.
-Code Organization
+# Code Organization
 All code are written in Python3

-Dependencies
+# Dependencies
 The following libraries should be installed before the execution of the codes.

-Data
+# Data
+The data source in this work is https://github.com/e-drishti/wacv2016.

-File Descriptions
+# File Descriptions

 box_plot.ipynb - Contains the code for the box plot show in the paper.